Sim007/staticws/readme.md

 The k8s cluster runs in Docker Desktop.

 ### Some k8s cluster commands
-With CLI command kubectl (Docker Desktop has installed it for you)
+With CLI command kubectl (Docker Desktop has installed kubectl for you)
 With kubectl version we check if k8s is working:
 ```
 kubectl version